-1.2.4.
+1.2.3.
 Catching-up with HbbTV

-1.2.4.1.
+1.2.3.1.
 Targeted Advertisement

-Addressable TV advertising, based on HbbTV technology, is a relatively new feature at which commercial broadcasters are aiming to differentiate and innovate in the advertising market; enhanced adverts, L-shaped banners overlaid using HbbTV are already a commercial reality in Germany and Italy.
-But the real market challenge is ad substitution (aka "Targeted Advertising" or TA), where a broadcast linear channel ad spot can be substituted with a personalized one, supplied via broadband from an ad server, even leveraging programmatic technology, to target clusters of specific interest viewers; in TA jargon this is called Dynamic Advert Substitution (DAS), which normally happens client side (CSAS).
+Addressable TV advertising, based on HbbTV technology, is now a reality, aiming to differentiate and innovate in the advertising market, together with enhanced adverts, L-shaped banners overlaid using HbbTV which are already a commercial reality in Germany and Italy.
+The real market challenge is ad substitution (aka "Targeted Advertising" or TA), where a broadcast linear channel ad spot can be substituted with a personalized one, supplied via broadband from an ad server, even leveraging programmatic technology, to target clusters of specific interest viewers; in TA jargon this is called Dynamic Advert Substitution (DAS), which normally happens client side (CSAS).